-He then proceeds on attacking them, while Dosu calls for retreat as he has observed a change in Sasuke’s chakra, and it’s like they’re seeing Orochimaru.
+He then proceeds on attacking them, while Dosu calls for retreat as he has observed a change in Sasuke’s chakra.
+It’s like they’re seeing Orochimaru.

 But Zaku, the other Sound nin, gets over confident and arrogant, blatantly displaying it and recognizing the fact that they hurt Sakura, wanting to fight Sasuke back.

 After a short battle and getting Sakura and Naruto out of harm’s way, Sasuke goes all-out at Zaku, trying to break his arms.